getty-zig/getty.so/pages/guide/serializers.md

     // failure.
     comptime E: type,

-    // user_sbt and ser_sbt are user- and serializer- defined Serialization
+    // user_sbt and serializer_sbt are user- and serializer- defined
-    // Blocks or Tuples (SBT), respectively.
+    // Serialization Blocks or Tuples (SBT), respectively.
     //
     // SBTs define Getty's serialization behavior.
 The default serialization
     // behavior of Getty is defined as getty.default_st and should be set for
-    // user_sbt or ser_sbt if user- or serializer-defined customization is not
+    // user_sbt or serializer_sbt if user- or serializer-defined customization
-    // supported or needed by the serializer. comptime user_sbt: anytype,
+    // is not supported or needed by the serializer. comptime user_sbt: anytype,
-    comptime ser_sbt: anytype,
+    comptime serializer_sbt: anytype,

-    // Map, Seq, and Structure are types that implement Getty's compound
+    // Map, Seq, and Structure are types that implement Getty's aggregate
     // serialization interfaces.
     //
-    // The compound serialization interfaces are getty.ser.Map, getty.ser.Seq,
+    // The aggregate serialization interfaces are getty.ser.Map, getty.ser.Seq,
     // and getty.ser.Structure.
 I'm sure you can figure out which interfaces
     // are expected to be implemented by which parameters.
     //
-    // If you don't want to support serialization for compound types or you
+    // If you don't want to support serialization for aggregate types or you
     // just haven't implemented it yet, you should assign the getty.TODO type
     // to Map, Seq, and Structure.
     comptime Map: type,